jsilvela/para/README.md

 A simple command-line utility to wrap text to a given number of columns. \
-Meant for wrapping of text in *Sam* or *Acme*, or any other editors which which don't do their own wrapping/compacting.
+Meant for wrapping of text in *Sam* or *Acme*, or any other editors which don't do their own wrapping/compacting.

 *para* wraps text to a given column, filling each line as much as possible, to form compact paragraphs.